 I want to be open to learning, especially learning from adults who have been adopted.
 I don’t want to automatically assume that my preconceived ideas are always correct.
 I have no doubt that this woman would have been hurt if she had been referred to as a tax credit, but I don’t think we can extrapolate her sensitivities to all adoptees.

-As I was reading this thread and thinking about it afterwards, I remembered a panel of adult adoptees that I heard many years ago.
-The panel was all women, all international adoptees, all adopted in the 1960 and early 1970s, and none were involved in the adoption profession or had spoken to adoptive parents before.
-One woman explained that her adoptive family was a combination of children by birth and adoption, and off-handedly remarked that her father always said he had two home grown and two imported.
+As I was reading this thread and thinking about it afterward, I remembered a panel of adult adoptees that I heard many years ago.
+The panel was all women, all international adoptees, all adopted in the 1960 and early 1970s.
+None of them were involved in the adoption profession or had spoken to adoptive parents before.
+One woman explained that her adoptive family was a combination of children by birth and adoption, and off-handedly remarked that her father always said he had two homegrown and two imported.
 The audience, almost to a one, gave an audible gasp.

 Our response was enough to make the woman stop and ask why we reacted the way we did.
 Several audience members tried to explain why it was an inappropriate comment.
 At one point she wryly asked, “Don’t you think I’d know if I had been insulted?”
 She concluded by saying she was glad she hadn’t been raised in such a hyper-conscious time where every word had hidden meaning because it would have made her paranoid.